Increasing Customer Retention at the Dealership

 Key Lessons Learned

-• Customers reject products not only because of the product’s flaws, but due to misaligned mental models (e.g., "dealerships are expensive").
+• Customers reject products not only because of the product’s flaws, but due to misaligned mental models (e.g., "dealerships are expensive, why does the dealership need my face?").

-• Reframing PPMs as "cost-saving shields" (vs. "upsells") through comparative data visualization.
+• Benefit framing, PPMs can be presented as "cost-saving shields" (vs. "upsells") when compared to using local repair shops over time with data visualization.

 • The "Visitor Recognition" kiosk’s success depended on employee buy-in, not just customer adoption.